-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing. - Online application - Application fee - · Official academic transcripts or course-by-course International Credential Evaluation - Three (3) Letters of recommendation - · Curriculum vitae (CV) / Resume - Three (3) Short essays / One (1) Optional essay - TOEFL / IELTS Scores (International Applicants) - Portfolio - The MFA in Illustration portfolio should consist of 15-to-20 pieces, including a document listing commissioned or unpublished works.
-Slides and original work are not accepted. - Work should showcase best and recent work, demonstrating range and skill across various types of artistic media.
-Life drawings and drawings from observation are required, as we evaluate conceptual ability, technical skills, and narrative sophistication. - Quality of portfolio presentation is considered.
-Images should be submitted as LOW-RES files (72 dpi), using the format #\Lastname.jpeg, with each illustration numbered sequentially.
+- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Two (2) Letters of recommendation - Curriculum vitae (CV) / Resume - One (1) short written responses/ One (1) optional short written response - English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE) - Video Recording Interview: upon initial review of your application, all candidates will be sent a link to submit a brief recorded interview.
+Applicants should be prepared to take part in a follow up live interview with their academic department upon request - Portfolio - The MFA in Illustration portfolio should consist of 15-20 pieces.
+Work should showcase your best and recent work, highlighting your technical abilities, professional ambitions, and your interests and personality.
+Examples might include published work, unpublished work, sketchbook pages, comics pages, animation, and gifs.
+Drawings from observation are required, as we evaluate conceptual ability, technical skills, and narrative sophistication.

-DEFINITIONS OF REQUIREMENTS Online Application
+DEFINITIONS OF REQUIREMENTS

+Online Application